 Here the sons of Rameses are named and arrayed in birth order.

-South of the courtyard is the immense colonnade built by Amenhetep III.
+South of the courtyard is the immense colonnade built by Amenhotep III.

-The columns emulate the papyrus reed and--when originally roofed to form a dark room about 30 by 85 feet--evoked the papyrus swamp in which the Egyptians believed the world had been created.
+The columns emulate papyrus reeds and--when originally roofed to form a dark room about 30 by 85 feet--evoked the papyrus swamp in which the Egyptians believed the world had been created.

 The colonnade is shown here together with the first courtyard and first pylon.
 A much more recent white mosque stands at the corner of the courtyard.
 At the left, the small columns mark the military camp built here by the Romans.
 Hence the name Luxor, from the Arabic Al-Uksur, fortification.